-Eligible participating organisations A participating organisation can be any public or private organisation, established in a Programme Country or in a Partner Country from an eligible Partner Country (see section "What is a Capacity Building project" above).
-For example, such organisation can be: a non-profit organisation, association, NGO (including European Youth NGOs); a national Youth Council; a public body at local, regional or national level; a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education); a public or private, a small, medium or large enterprise (including social enterprises); a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; a higher education institute; a foundation; an inter-company training centre; a cultural organisation, library, museum; a body providing professional counselling and information services.
+A participating organisation can be any public or private organisation, established in a Programme Country or in a Partner Country from an eligible Partner Country (see section "What is a Capacity Building project" above).
+For example, such organisation can be: Eligible participating organisations a non-profit organisation, association, NGO (including European Youth NGOs); a national Youth Council; a public body at local, regional or national level; a school/institute/educational centre (at any level, from pre-school to upper secondary education, and including vocational education and adult education); a public or private, a small, medium or large enterprise (including social enterprises); a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; a higher education institution; a research institute; a foundation; an inter-company training centre; a cultural organisation, library, museum; a body providing professional counselling and information services.
 Organisations from eligible Partner Countries can only take part in the project as partners (not as applicants).
-Any: non-profit organisation, association, NGO (including European Youth NGOs); national Youth Council; public body at local, regional or national level; Who can apply? established in a Programme Country can apply on behalf of all organisations involved in the project.
+Who can apply?
+Any: non-profit organisation, association, NGO (including European Youth NGOs); national Youth Council; public body at local, regional or national level; established in a Programme Country can apply on behalf of all organisations involved in the project.
 Other types of organisations can be involved only as partners.
 Exception: For Western Balkans Youth Window projects, the applicant must be established in a Western Balkan country.
 Applicants must - at the specified deadline for submitting their proposals - have been legally registered for at least one year.
 Number and profile of participating organisations Capacity Building projects are transnational and involve minimum 3 participating organisations from 3 different countries, of which at least one is a Programme Country and one is an eligible Partner Country.
 Duration of project From 9 months to 2 years.
 The duration has to be chosen at application stage, based on the objective of the project and on the type of activities foreseen over time.
 Where to apply?
 To the Education, Audiovisual and Culture Executive Agency, located in Brussels.
 Applicants have to submit their grant application by the following dates: When to apply?
-3 April at 12:00 (midday Brussels time) for projects starting between 1 October of the same year and 28 February of the following year; 2 of September at 12:00 (midday Brussels time) for projects starting 1 March and 31 July of the following year.
+3 April at 12:00 (midday Brussels time) for projects starting between 1 October of the same year and 28 February of the following year; 2 of Carlon by the 12:00 (midday Brussels time) for projects starting between 1 • 2 of September at 12:00 (midday Brussels time) for projects starting 1 March and 31 July of the following year.

 How to apply?
 Please see Part C of this Guide for details on how to apply.
-How to apply? riease see rait C of this Guide for details of flow to apply.

 Other criteria Only one project proposal per deadline may be submitted by the same applicant.
 Western Balkan Youth Window projects must include at least one mobility activity.
 A timetable for each activity planned in the project must be annexed to the application form.